REMOTE-I

 3–6 month timeframe

-Sufficient to test workforce coordination in routine conditions and under real operational pressure.
+Sufficient to test workforce coordination in routine conditions and under real operational pressure without extended commitment.

 1–2 imaging sites